HL7/davinci-alerts/source/pages/security.md

 [The FHIR Security and Privacy Module] describes how to protect a patient's privacy through de-Identification, pseudonymization, and and/or anonymization.
 FHIR does not mandate a single technical approach to security and privacy; rather, the specification provides a set of building blocks that can be applied to create secure, private systems.
 </del>

 [The FHIR Security and Privacy Module] describes how to protect a patient's privacy through de-Identification, pseudonymization, and and/or anonymization.
-FHIR's defacto security layer is SMART's profile of OAuth2:
+For FHIR RESTful transactions the defacto security layer is SMART's profile of OAuth2:

 - [SMART Application Launch Framework Implementation Guide Release 1.0.0]
-- [FHIR Bulk Data Access (Flat FHIR)] (specifically: SMART Backend
+- [FHIR Bulk Data Access (Flat FHIR)] (specifically: SMART Backend Services: Authorization Guide)

 <div class="stu-note" markdown="1">
-There are several implementation guides and ongoing initiatives to address various security and privacy issues including:
+There are several ongoing initiatives to address various security and privacy issues including:

 - [FHIR Data Segmentation for Privacy project]
 - [FHIR at Scale Taskforce (FAST)]
 - [Dynamic Registration for SMART Apps]

-Once an approach has been agreed upon, it will be documented.
+Once a suitable approach has been agreed upon and published, it will be referenced in a future version of this guide.
 </div>